 Artwork Title: Yura Nura – People on Country (Dharug language) by Melissa Barton (Alkiira Indigenous Art).
 This creation represents mobs across our continent, all on different Country.
 We can move between Nations and clans and still feel connected.
 We all belong here, so we can all share in this nation’s beauty.

-dreamtime word; the invisible seed of all creation
+Gunawirra is a dreaming word meaning the invisible seed of all creation

 Gunawirra was formed in 2008 in a karawee karawee, a gathering of concerned people at the Grail Centre in North Sydney.
 Aboriginal representatives and elders pooled their ideas with professionals from psychiatry, psychology, social work and psychoanalytic therapy on how to address inequality among Aboriginal and Torres Strait Islander children, their families and communities.